Grigory Yavlinsky: 2016 parliamentary elections

-Representing the party in election debates on federal TV channels and radio stations, Yavlinsky reiterated the need to settle the military conflict in Donbass and resolve the Crimean issue.
-He dubbed the war between Russia and Ukraine a crime and condemned the senseless military operation in Syria.
+Representing the party in election debates on federal TV channels and radio stations, Yavlinsky reiterated the need to settle the military conflict in Donbas and resolve the Crimean issue.
+He dubbed the Russo-Ukrainian War a crime and condemned the military operation in Syria as senseless.
 He noted that the Russian economy was being destroyed by politics, and that if this did not stop, Russia might soon end up as an underdeveloped country for good, inevitably leading to the country's collapse, given its size and borders with the most unstable regions.

 According to the official results, Yabloko Party won 1.99% of the total votes (1,051,535 votes) in the State Duma elections.
 Immediately after they were announced, the party's leadership issued a statement rejecting the results and accusing the authorities of tampering with actual electoral turnout and falsifying the voting.
 The party declared:The State Duma has for the first time in the new Russian history been formed by a minority of the country's population.
 Consequently, it does not represent Russian society and is not a body of popular representation.
 Tampering with the actual turnout, instances of mass compulsory voting, as well as direct falsification during the counting of the votes and drafting of the protocols, does not make it possible to declare the federal elections held on 18 September to be honest and legitimate.Summarising the election results, Yavlinsky said that the importance of Yabloko's participation in these elections was to tell the truth: on the criminal nature of the war with Ukraine, the senselessness of the war in Syria, the need to rectify the Crimean problem, the depleted nature of the economic system and the dead end facing the country.
 Against this backdrop, the party had participated in the elections to create the requisite conditions for the peaceful transformation of the system.
 In the opinion of Yabloko's leader, this can only be achieved through the transparent and coherent demonstration that millions of people in Russia support such a position.